TABLE OF CONTENTS

 Exercise is also a consideration for the German Shepherd.

-Exercise is essential for the German Shepherd’s well-being, both physically and mentally.
+Exercise is essential for the German Shepherd’s physical and mental well-being.

 It provides this athletic breed with much-needed activity, plus it helps him feel like he has a purpose.